X

 | Sleep disturbances | More common | Less common |

-Metoprolol is metabolised primarily by the liver enzyme CYP2D6.
-This sounds technical — but has practical consequences for every third to fifth patient.
-Approximately 7–10% of the European population are so-called CYP2D6 poor metabolisers: their bodies break down metoprolol considerably more slowly than average.
-The result: blood metoprolol levels rise to several times the expected value — with correspondingly pronounced side effects.
-Extreme bradycardia, marked fatigue, and dizziness that feel like an overdose despite a "normal" dose.
+Metoprolol is broken down mainly via the liver enzyme CYP2D6.
+That sounds technical – but it has practical consequences for every third to fifth patient.
+About 7–10% of the European population are so-called CYP2D6 poor metabolisers: their body breaks down metoprolol considerably more slowly than the average.
+The consequence: the metoprolol level in the blood rises to a multiple of the expected value – with correspondingly enhanced side effects.
+Extreme bradycardia, pronounced fatigue, and dizziness, which despite a "normal" dose feel like an overdose.

-Even more relevant than the genetic polymorphism is the pharmacological inhibition of CYP2D6 by concurrently taken substances.
-Fluoxetine and paroxetine (SSRI antidepressants) are among the most potent CYP2D6 inhibitors.
-Anyone taking fluoxetine or paroxetine together with metoprolol can substantially raise their metoprolol levels — even if they are genetically a normal metaboliser.
-Terbinafine (an antifungal) and bupropion (antidepressant / smoking cessation) also strongly inhibit CYP2D6.
+Even more relevant than the genetic polymorphism is the medicinal inhibition of CYP2D6 by substances taken at the same time.
+Fluoxetine and paroxetine (SSRI antidepressants) are among the strongest CYP2D6 inhibitors of all.
+Anyone who takes fluoxetine or paroxetine together with metoprolol can considerably raise their metoprolol level – even if they are genetically a normal metaboliser.
+Terbinafine (an antifungal) and bupropion (an antidepressant / smoking-cessation aid) also strongly inhibit CYP2D6.

 The elegant solution: bisoprolol.
-It is not metabolised via CYP2D6 — this problem simply does not exist with bisoprolol.
-Anyone who must combine an SSRI with a beta-blocker is pharmacologically safer with bisoprolol.
-Check all combinations with the interaction check.
+It is not broken down via CYP2D6 – this problem simply does not exist with bisoprolol.
+Anyone who has to combine an SSRI and a beta blocker is pharmacologically safer with bisoprolol.
+Check all combinations in the interaction check.

 Metoprolol can be used in pregnancy when the benefit outweighs the risk.
-It is one of the preferred beta-blockers in pregnancy (alongside labetalol).
-The important caveat: metoprolol can cause bradycardia and hypoglycaemia in the neonate.
-Newborns of mothers who received metoprolol during or close to delivery should therefore be monitored for 48–72 hours.
-Breastfeeding: metoprolol passes into breast milk — individual discussion with the doctor is recommended.
+It is among the preferred beta blockers in pregnancy (together with labetalol).
+The important restriction: metoprolol can cause bradycardia and hypoglycaemia in the newborn.
+Newborns of mothers who took metoprolol during the birth should therefore be monitored for 48–72 hours.
+Breastfeeding: metoprolol passes into breast milk – individual consultation with the doctor is recommended.

-In older patients: titrate slowly, as this group is more sensitive to bradycardia and hypotension.
-In renal impairment: no dose adjustment required, as metoprolol is hepatically eliminated.
-In hepatic impairment: reduce dose — in liver cirrhosis the first-pass effect is increased, raising bioavailability and hence metoprolol levels.
+In older patients: build up the dose slowly, since this group reacts more sensitively to bradycardia and hypotension.
+With kidney impairment: no dose adjustment needed, since metoprolol is eliminated hepatically.
+With liver impairment: reduce the dose – with liver cirrhosis the first-pass effect is increased, which raises the bioavailability and thereby the metoprolol level.

-The brite app shows a clear pattern with metoprolol: tartrate/succinate confusion and sleep disturbances are the most common themes.
+The brite app shows a clear pattern with metoprolol: the tartrate/succinate mix-up and sleep disturbances are the most common topics.

 | Observation | Frequency | Typical comment |